John Shaw (slave trader)

-John Shaw (1743-1807) was a slave trader and the former Mayor of Liverpool.
+John Shaw (1751-1830) was a slave trader and the former Mayor of Liverpool.
 Shaw was responsible for at least 33 slave voyages.
-Over half of his slaves were taken from the Bight of Biafra.
+Over half of his slaves were kidnapped from the Bight of Biafra.

 Shaw was the Mayor of Liverpool twice; firstly in 1794-95 and again in 1800–1801.

 Shaw used his wealth to create the Arrowe Park Estate, which subsequently became a country park.